sudhakar3697/awesome-electron-alternatives/README.md

 * [flutter](https://flutter.dev): Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.

 ### Delphi
+* [CEF4Delphi](https://github.com/salvadordf/CEF4Delphi): CEF4Delphi is an open source project to embed Chromium-based browsers in applications made with Delphi or Lazarus/FPC for Windows, Linux and MacOS.
 * [FMX (FireMonkey)](https://www.embarcadero.com/products/rad-studio/fm-application-platform): The FireMonkey® framework is the app development and runtime platform behind RAD Studio, Delphi and C++Builder.
 FireMonkey is designed for teams building multi-device, true native apps for Windows, OS X, Android and iOS, and getting them to app stores and enterprises fast.

 ### Elixir